- Nonprofit organizations are exempt from federal income taxes and must not seek commercial or monetary profit.

 Editor’s note: Looking for the right payroll software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 What is a nonprofit organization?

-Public-serving organizations have been operating in the United States since the beginning of the republic.
+Public-serving organizations have been operating in the United States since the republic’s beginning.
 However, the modern U.S. tax-exempt structure developed recently, within a 75-year period ranging from 1894 to 1969.
 This federal tax exemption is seen as a way for the U.S. government to recognize the important work of charitable organizations as part of American communities.

 The most common nonprofit is classified as a 501(c)(3), defined by the IRS as an entity “organized and operated exclusively for religious, charitable, scientific, testing for public safety, literary, educational, or other specified purposes.”

-Tax-exempt organizations must also not be seeking commercial or monetary profit by promoting private interests.
+Tax-exempt organizations must also not seek commercial or monetary profit by promoting private interests.
 Individuals or stakeholders cannot benefit from any net earnings.
 That’s not to say nonprofits cannot make money; additional funds simply must go back into the organization or toward the organization’s purpose.

 There are also less common tax-exempt classifications, including:

 - 501(a): Other nonprofit organizations

 All three classifications are considered tax-exempt, meaning qualifying organizations are not liable for federal income taxes on any net profit they might generate.